pdf-raku/PDF-raku/README.md

 - high level data access via tied Hashes and Arrays
 - a type system for mapping PDF internal structures to Perl 6 objects

-Note: This is a fairly low-level module.
+Note: This is a low-to-medium level module.
 For higher level PDF manipulation, please see <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a>.

-# Introduction
+## Introduction

-A PDF file contains of data structures, including dictionarys (hashs) arrays, numbers and strings, plus streams for holding data such as images, fonts and general content.
+A PDF file consists of data structures, including dictionarys (hashs) arrays, numbers and strings, plus streams for holding data such as images, fonts and general content.

-PDF files are also indexed for random access and include compress and encryption at various levels.
+PDF files are also indexed for random access and include stream compression and overall encryption.

-They have a reasonably well defined file structure and document structure that starts at a `Root` entry in the outermost trailer dictionary.
-It is based on the <a href='http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf'>PDF Reference version 1.7<a>.
+They have a reasonably well specified structure.
+The document structure starts from a `Root` entry in the outermost trailer dictionary.

-This module implements the basic data-types and general syntax and serialization rules as described in the first four chapters of the specification.
+This module is based on the <a href='http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf'>PDF Reference version 1.7<a>.
+It implements the syntax,  basic data-types and serialization rules as described in the first four chapters of the specification.

 Read and write access to data structures is via direct manipulation of tied arrays and hashes.
-Much of the details of serialization and data representation are hidden.
+The details of serialization and data representation mostly remain hidden.

 PDF::DAO also provides a set of class builder utilities to enable building an even higher level of abstract classes.

-This is put to work in the companion module <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction), which  takes on where this module leaves off.
+This is put to work in the companion module <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction), which continues on where this module leaves off.
 It contains a much more detailed set of classes to implement much of the remainder of the PDF specification.

-# Example Usage
+## Example Usage

 To create a one page PDF that displays 'Hello, World!'.